Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

 Suppose $u$ is a \hd vertex that satisfies~\cref{inv:low} and is in the MIS.
 If a low-degree neighbor $v \in N_{low}(u)$ enters the MIS, then $u$ must leave the MIS and inform all its high-degree neighbors.
 We use one of two procedures to determine the set of high-degree vertices that must enter the MIS due to $u$ leaving the MIS.
 For convenience, we denote the set of \hd vertices which want to enter the MIS by $V_H'$.

 There are several situations which may cause a \ld vertex to enter the MIS.
-Furthermore, our algorithms described below rely on several characteristics of the sets of nodes that are affected by the change.
-Specifically we define these quantities:
+Furthermore, our algorithms described below rely on several characteristics of the sets of vertices that are affected by the change.
+Specifically we define these roles:

 \begin{enumerate} \item \textbf{Leader $v$}: The leader $v$ coordinates the addition into the MIS of \hd vertices that want to enter the MIS, so that no collisions occur. \item \textbf{Set $U$}: The set of \hd vertices that want to \emph{enter} the MIS. \item \textbf{Set $U'$}: The set of \hd vertices that want to \emph{leave} the MIS. \item \textbf{Set $L$}: The set of \ld neighbors of $v$ that want to \emph{enter} the MIS after the current update. \end{enumerate}